yasirkula/UnityIonicIntegration/README.md

 ## Ionic-side Setup
 - First things first, you should import the plugin (the *UnityArCallerPluginIonic* folder in this repo) into your Ionic app using `ionic plugin add path/to/UnityArCallerPluginIonic`
-- Now, you can call Unity from your Ionic app using the following code snippet (it is for TypeScript but shouldn't be much different from Javascript):
+- Now, you can launch Unity from your Ionic app using the following code snippet (it is for TypeScript but shouldn't be much different from Javascript):
 ```typescript
 import ...